Welcome to today's edition of the Rush 24-7 podcast.

 That did not happen, and nobody has alleged it, but they want you to think that's what they mean when they say the Russians hacked the election.

-The hacking, if there was any, was of computer networks, the RNC and the DNC, and the RNC, the penetration didn't work.
+The hacking, if there was any, was of computer networks, the RNC and the DNC.

 Republicans have a lot of successful condoms on their networks, and the Russians were not able to penetrate.

-But the Democrats, their security had holes in it, and the whoever it was, if it was the Russians, was able to hack.
+But the Democrats, their security had holes in it, and whoever it was, if it was the Russians, was able to hack.

-We got Podesta's emails, and the media is doing their best.
+And the media is doing their best.

 And I, by the way, made it a point of defining the media yesterday on this program.

-It's not just everybody, it's the old monopolists.
+It's the old monopolists.

 That's the media.

-It's not meant to include everybody, certainly not every blog, not every website, but those are the elements that I mean when I describe media.
+It's not meant to include everybody, certainly not every blog, not every website.

 And they clearly, in their reporting, want viewers and readers to believe that the Russians determined the results of the election.